agraef/midizap/README.md

 - Since program changes have no parameter value associated with them, they don't really have an "on" or "off" status.
 But they are treated in the same key-like fashion anyway, assuming that they are "pressed" and then "released" immediately afterwards.

+Key mode can optionally keep track of the current key (on/off) status, so that a key translation is only triggered when its status actually changes.
+It may occasionally be useful to enable this with the `-k` option on the command line, so that, e.g., repeated note-ons or -offs are filtered out automatically.
+Normally this is disabled, so on and off messages will be translated as is.
+You usually want to keep it that way, unless you're dealing with an unreliable controller or transmission line.

 *Data mode* is available for all messages with a parameter value, i.e., anything but `PC`.
 In this mode, the actual value of the message is processed rather than just the on/off state.
 Data mode is indicated with a special suffix on the message token which denotes a step size and/or the direction of the value change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).
 The two parts are both optional, but at least one of them must be present (otherwise the rule is interpreted as a key translation).

 In the following, we concentrate on *incremental* data mode messages, i.e., the kind which has an increment suffix.
 In this case, the optional step size in brackets indicates the amount of change required to trigger the translation, so its effect is to downscale the amount of change in the input value.
 The variant without an increment suffix is more complicated and mostly intended for more specialized uses, so we'll have a look at it later in the *Mod Translations* section.